Semi-croustillants/S4A-Embedded/README.md

 ### Tests
 Tests data are available in exemple.sb2 and ImportBlocks.sb2 files

+### What\'s Next?
+* Working on a tutorial.
+Coming soon, the tutorial we presented during the Scratch AMS 2015 conv
+* Working on a way to compil and upload programs without oppening arduino's IDE.
+* Working on a way to use our system as an extension to add in scratch v2.

 ### Configuration file
 When you start the GUI for the first time, two dialogs appears.
 The first ask you to select the Arduino sketch folder and the